International applicants & their access to the HSWT

 Employment: Can I work during my studies?

 Those who come from EU or EEA countries or Switzerland may work a maximum of 20 hours per week during the lecture period.
-This limit may be exceeded in exceptional cases, for example, if you only work at weekends, in the evenings or at night.
+This limit may be exceeded in exceptional cases, for example, if you only work at weekends, in the evenings, at night or during the lecture-free period.

-Pay attention to the information in your residence permit and contact the relevant Foreigners' Registration Office if you are indoubt.
+Pay attention to the information specified in your residence permit and contact the relevant Foreigners' Registration Office if you are indoubt.

 -